ucfopen/canvasapi/.github/CONTRIBUTING.md

     """
 ```

-### Type Hinting
+### Type Annotations

-Type hint support was added in Python 3.6 and allows maintainers to run static
+Type annotations were added in Python 3.6 and allow maintainers to run static
-checks on code to identify and fix bugs caused by dynamic typing in scripts.
+checks on code to identify and fix potential `TypeError` bugs before runtime.
 Type annotations should be added to maintain consistency across modules.

 #### Type hint formatting

-Type hints follow the general format below to define expected types for method
+Type annotations follow the general format below to define expected types for
-parameters and returns.
+method parameters and returns.

 ```python
 def my_function(param1: str, param2: str) -> str: